-Planning on doing a boudoir shoot?
+Are you planning on doing a boudoir shoot?
 They can be heaps of fun.
 But they involve lots of accessories.
 Don’t worry.
-We’ll let tell you what to bring to a boudoir shoot.
+We’ll tell you what to bring to a boudoir shoot.

-Next, don’t forget the basics like hair ties, brushes, and clips.
-You’ll also want to bring along any props or accessories that you’d like to use in your photos.
-Finally, don’t forget snacks and water—you’ll be working up an appetite!
+Next, don’t forget the basics, like hair ties, brushes, and clips.
+You’ll also want to bring any props or accessories you’d like to use in your photos.
+Finally, don’t forget snacks and water—you’ll work up an appetite!

-Boudoir requires a certain emotional connection as well as a trained eye for posing so jumping straight to paying clients could set you up for disaster.
+Boudoir requires a certain emotional connection and a trained eye for posing.
+So, jumping straight to paying clients could set you up for disaster.

-If you have photographed models/friends and this is your first time with a paying client, a checklist and posing guide will help ease your mind.
+If you have photographed models or friends and this is your first time with a paying client, a checklist and posing guide will help ease your mind.

 There is always a chance of malfunction with your primary camera.
-Having a backup will save you the hassle for rescheduling and the deflated energy of your client especially if she drove or flew in for her session.
+Having a backup saves you the hassle of rescheduling.
+And it prevents you from having a disappointed client on hand, especially if they drove or flew in for their session.

-If you plan to shoot multiple cards’ worth, you need to have backups for these as well.
+If you plan to shoot many cards’ worth, you must also have backups for these.
 Memory cards can malfunction in the middle of a session.
 If you notice your camera freezes before showing the back of your screen, you may have a faulty card on hand.
 Bring at least one extra than you plan to shoot.

-Another option is to bring your laptop and download the pictures while switching out cards as well.
-If you shoot tethered, make sure to bring extra cords if you have a client who you plan to show the work to while on set.
+Another option is to bring your laptop and download the pictures while switching out cards.
+If you shoot tethered, bring extra cords if you have a client to whom you plan to show the work while on set.

 3. Lens Options

-There will always be a debate about the best lens to use for any genre, but the reality is each shot calls for a different look.
-It’s a good rule of thumb to have a few choices on hand if possible.
+There will always be a debate about the best lens for any genre, but each shot calls for a different look.
+Having a few choices on hand is a good rule of thumb if possible.

-Each of these lens have their own strong points and it comes down to preference and the final look you are going for.
+Each of these lenses has its strong points, and it comes down to preference and the final look you are going for.
 Having at least two choices can be helpful if you have the means to have more than one option.
-If you have only one lens to spend your money on, the 50mm will always be my go to lens for boudoir photography.

 4. Makeup and Boudoir Shoot Accessories

 I have a licensed makeup artist at my sessions.
-I also always carry makeup remover just in case my client is surprising her significant other and does not want to spoil it by coming home all dolled up.
+I also always carry makeup remover.
+This is just in case my client is surprising their significant other and doesn’t want to spoil it by coming home all dolled up.

-Some photographers double as their own makeup artist if they are licensed.
-If this is your case, make sure to have these supplies on hand especially multiple shades of foundation.
+Some photographers double up as makeup artists if they are licensed.
+If this is you, make sure to have these supplies, especially many shades of foundation.

-Double sided tape is also always on hand for those moments where the outfit is not staying where it should.
-I also have safety pins, mini clamps and other items on hand to secure the backs of outfits for a more form fitting look.
+Double-sided tape is always on hand when the outfit is not where it should be.
+I also have safety pins, mini clamps, and other items on hand to secure the backs of outfits for a more form-fitting look.

-I encourage each client to bring their own jewelry to make the session more personal.
-With this said, I still keep various accessories on hand in case she forgets.
+I encourage each client to bring jewelry to make the session more personal.
+With that said, I still keep various accessories on hand in case they forget.

 Toiletries are a must in the studio.
 Jen Swehdin carries a line of gifts for your clients.
-I have these makeup bags that she stocks with everything from makeup to deodorant wipes that I give to each client the morning of their shoot.
+I have these makeup bags that she stocks with everything from makeup to deodorant wipes.
+I give this to each client on the morning of their photoshoot.

 5. Bottled Water and Food

 This one really should be before anything else.
-Keeping your client hydrated is important to keep her safe.
+Keeping your clients hydrated is important to keep them safe.

-Not only do they feel the pampered treatment already starting, they will also feel better knowing they have this all on hand.
+Not only do they feel the pampered treatment is already starting, but they will also feel better knowing they have this all on hand.

 In the questionnaire I send out, I ask their preferred food and drink choices in case of any allergies.